Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section, we prove that \ToolName{} is a sound probabilistic verification algorithm when instantiated with a suitable \ComputeBounds{} procedure.
-We also prove that \ToolName{} instantiated with \Prob{}, \LongestEdge{}, and interval arithmetic for \ComputeBounds{} is complete under mild assumptions on the probabilistic verification problem.
+We also prove that \ToolName{} is complete under mild assumptions on the probabilistic verification problem when instantiated with suitable \Split{}, \ComputeBounds{}, and \Select{} procedures.
 Soundness and completeness are defined in \cref{defn:sound-complete}.
-As in \cref{sec:prob-bounds}, we omit index and superscripts when considering only a single probability~\(p = \pterm\).
+As in \cref{sec:prob-bounds}, we omit indices and superscripts when considering only a single probability~\(p = \pterm\).
+We defer all proofs to \cref{sec:proofs}.
+Our first result concerns the soundness of \ProbBounds{}. \begin{theorem}[Sound Bounds] Let~\(N \in \Nats\) be a batch size and assume \ComputeBounds{} produces valid bounds.
+Let~\({\left\{(\ell^{(t)}, u^{(t)})\right\}}_{t \in \Nats}\) be the iterates of~\(\ProbBounds(\pterm, N)\).
+It holds that~\(\ell^{(t)} \leq \pterm \leq u^{(t)}\) for all~$t\in\mathbb{N}$. \end{theorem}